rcltech/hall-booking-system/README.md

 1. Make sure to `git pull` before working on anything at the start of the day.
 2. The `master` branch is protected from direct pushes.
 You have to make feature branches by following the instructions above.

-### React Build

-To manually build, either run:

-1. `cd react-app && npm run build`, which builds into a `build` directory within `react-app/`
-2. `npm run build`, which builds and copies into `express-app/`.

-## React Frontend
+## React Frontend Development Setup

 ### Running a local development environment

-Clone this repository, and navigate to `react-app` directory.

-`cd react-app`

-Install node packages using npm.
+Clone this repository, and install node packages using npm.

 `npm install`

 Start the development server.

 `npm run start`

+Go to [phoenix](https://github.com/rcltech/phoenix) and follow the instructions there to setup a graphql-prisma-express server.

+An authentication key of the form `xxx.xxx.xxx` (much much longer) for a test user that you should create using `localhost:4466/prisma/_admin` can be obtained by sending a login mutation request in the playground at `localhost:4000/graphql`.

+Copy and paste the authentication key into `localhost:3000id =authentication_key` where `authentication_key` is your key.

 ### Test driving the application